smerth/macos-setup/README.md

 # Setup New MacOS based computer for development with Node and Python

 This readme outlines how I setup a new MacOS for general use and for Node and Python development.
-The repo contains some shell scripts to help speedup the process and some reference material to help clarify the steps.
+The repo contains some shell scripts to help speed-up the process and some reference material to help clarify the steps.

 If you follow these steps **sequentially without jumping around**, and trust we will cover all the major steps, it should be a fairly fast and efficient setup.